Touchstone Talks: Ep 3 - What's Your Number?

 You know, in terms of we've been talking

-a little bit in these about retirement,
+a little bit on this about retirement,

 and being able to make the choices